MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Direct-Disaster-Recovery.md

 When HCI participate in Hyper-V Replica, you must have the [Hyper-V Replica Broker](https://blogs.technet.microsoft.com/virtualization/2012/03/27/why-is-the-hyper-v-replica-broker-required/) resource created in each cluster.
 This resource does several things:

-1. Gives you a single namespace for each Cluster for Hyper-V Replica to connect to.
+1. Gives you a single namespace for each cluster for Hyper-V Replica to connect to.
 2. Determines which node within that cluster the replica (or extended replica) will reside on when it first receives the copy.
 3. Keeps track of which node owns the replica (or extended replica) in case the virtual machine moves to another node.
 It needs to track this so that when replication takes place, it can send the information to the proper node.

-## Backup and Restore
+## Backup and restore

-One traditional disaster recovery option that isn't talked about very much but is just as important is the failure of the entire Cluster or a node in the Cluster.
+One traditional disaster recovery option that isn't talked about very much but is just as important is the failure of the entire cluster or a node in the cluster.
 Either option with this scenario makes use of Windows NT Backup.

 It is always a recommendation to have periodic backups of the hyper-converged infrastructure.
-While the Cluster Service is running, if you take a System State Backup, the Cluster registry database would be a part of that backup.
-Restoring the Cluster or the database has two different methods (Non-Authoritative and Authoritative).
+While the Cluster Service is running, if you take a System State Backup, the cluster registry database would be a part of that backup.
+Restoring the cluster or the database has two different methods (Non-Authoritative and Authoritative).

-### Non-Authoritative
+### Non-authoritative

-A Non-Authoritative restore can be accomplished using Windows NT Backup and equates to a full restore of just the Cluster node itself.
-If you only need to restore a Cluster node (and the Cluster registry database) and all current Cluster information good, you would restore using non-authoritative.
+A Non-Authoritative restore can be accomplished using Windows NT Backup and equates to a full restore of just the cluster node itself.
+If you only need to restore a cluster node (and the cluster registry database) and all current cluster information good, you would restore using non-authoritative.
 Non-Authoritative restores can be done through the Windows NT Backup interface or the command line WBADMIN.EXE.

-Once you restore the node, let it join the Cluster.
-What will happen is that it will go out to the existing running Cluster and update all of its information with what is currently there.
+Once you restore the node, let it join the cluster.
+What will happen is that it will go out to the existing running cluster and update all of its information with what is currently there.

 ### Authoritative

-An Authoritative restore of the Cluster configuration, on the other hand, takes the cluster configuration back in time.
-This type of restore should only be accomplished when the Cluster information itself has been lost and needs restored.
+An Authoritative restore of the cluster configuration, on the other hand, takes the cluster configuration back in time.
+This type of restore should only be accomplished when the cluster information itself has been lost and needs restored.
 For example, someone accidentally deleted a File Server that contained over 1000 shares and you need them back.
 Completing an Authoritative restore of the cluster requires that Backup be run from the command line.

 When an Authoritative restore is initiated on a cluster node, the cluster service is stopped on all other nodes in the cluster view and the cluster configuration is frozen.
 This is why it is critical that the cluster service on the node on which the restore was executed be started first so the cluster is formed using the new copy of the cluster configuration.